 Each quote from your subcontractor is another data point in your system.
 This allows for constant analysis and refinement of your database.

-In this post, I discussed how to find and keep good subcontractors.
+In a previous post, I discussed finding and keeping good subcontractors.

 Treating your subcontractors like you want to be treated by your clients is the best way to ensure a profitable and productive relationship with your subcontractors.

 Data Mining your subcontractors’ prices will enable you to determine the overall price range for a given project without waiting for your subcontractors to respond to requests for pricing.

 Developing an estimating system for construction projects that uses Subcontractor Data Mining not only removes the waiting period associated with the standard estimating process, but also ensures that you are asking your subcontractors to spend their precious time quoting jobs for your business that you have pre-qualified with “their” numbers.

 Finding a good subcontractor who will educate you on his pricing system is like finding the mother lode – the source of something valuable in great abundance.